Natural Alternative Therapies

 An acupressure mat, the modern-day bed of nails is truly a fast and easy way to improve blood circulation in a matter of minutes.

-When you lie on an acupressure mat, dozens of little spikes (it doesn’t hurt) stimulate pressure points in your back, which makes your body “hurry” and send extra blood to the area.
+When you lie on an acupressure mat, dozens of little spikes (it doesn’t hurt, well, much) stimulate pressure points in your back, which makes your body “hurry” and send extra blood to the area, through the blood vessels being dilated.

 5. Dry Brushing